What Is The Little Buddy Heater?

 The Accidental Tip Over Shut Off

-It’s not recommended to move the Little Buddy heater when it’s running, but if you do, more than likely the tip over shut off switch will engage from the movement and it will shut off.
+It’s not recommended to move the Little Buddy heater when it’s running, but if you do, the tip over shut off switch should engage from the movement and it will shut off.

 Low Oxygen Sensor